+ Q: But Marvel already said Daredevil will be back in the future.

 A: While no one has exact access to the numbers besides Netflix, there has been reporting that Daredevil has been one of Netflix’s most popular originals since its premiere.

-And here's a weekly assessment of top streaming shows on Netflix and other streaming platforms over the past couple of months - Daredevil has been sitting comfortably on that list since it launched its third season:
+And here's a weekly assessment of top streaming shows on Netflix and other streaming platforms since Business Insider began tracking shows on streaming platforms - Daredevil has been sitting comfortably on that list since it launched its third season:

 Week of 10/30

 Week of 12/23

 Week of 12/29

 Week of 1/20